-Cordelia was making her usual dramatic entrance, Xander's briefly distracted by the very short leather skirt and the cleavage the really low cut shirt leaves in the open.
+Cordelia was making her usual dramatic entrance, Xander's briefly distracted by the very short leather skirt and the cleavage the really low-cut shirt leaves in the open.
 But he's a teenage boy, and of all the things he's ever called Cordelia, ugly has never been one of them.
 Her ability to temporarily turn his brain to mush with her body is just another thing about her he finds annoying.
 Viva the We Hate Cordelia club.

-Xander watched Tor go out of his way to slam baseball player into a locker.
+Xander watches Tor go out of his way to slam baseball player into a locker.
 Usually, when people are getting pushed around, Cordelia rolls her eyes.
-The Queen of Sunny-dale high she may be, but Cordelia has always preferred verbal decimation to giving someone bruises.
+The Queen of Sunny-dale high she might be, but Cordelia has always preferred verbal decimation to giving someone bruises.
 As someone she's been tormenting for years, he would know.
 She could have just as easily found someone to beat him up for her, after all.
 Instead Cordelia baits him, and sometimes he even manages to get off a few good barbs of his own.

 When all she does is laugh, Xander knows somethings very, very wrong.